justin-g-wang/cs100-final-project/README.md

   The input will be the user’s personal information in order for them to create a profile.
 This will include first and last name, date of birth, username and password.
 The user can also enter the name of a song, genres, artists, albums, release date, and even popularity to find specific songs.
 They will also be able to rate a song between 0.0 - 10.0 The output will be the user having their own custom profile which has a diary of past ratings for all the songs or albums they have rated.
 They will see a graph showing their rating between 0.0 - 10.0 for all songs or albums.
 Furthermore, they will see a list of songs and albums based on their recommendations.
   * What are the features that the project provides?
   Song Notes is a music discovery app.
 It organizes songs and albums into genres and subgenres, simplifying your search for preferred music.
 Its standout feature is a recommendation system: input a favorite song or artist, and you'll get a list of similar music, using algorithms considering genre, artist, and album.
 Additionally, you can search music by artist and genre, or filter by release date or popularity.
 A key aspect of Song Notes is its rating system, where users can rate songs and albums.
 The ratings you give to songs will adjust future recommendations.
 It will aslo include a login system, where the user can login into his own profile where all his past rating amd recommendations will be stored.
- >
- >
- > You also need to set up an empty project board using GitHub projects (board view with default columns).
-Make sure you add the board under your project repository.
-You should also have a Product Backlog and In testing columns added.
-All columns should be in the right order.
  > ## Phase II
  > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to:
  > * Create an "Epic" (note) for each feature.
 Place these epics in the `Product Backlog` column